MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

         ```
         The `-x` option deploys the adapter to the MobileFirst Server that is specified in adapter's **pom.xml** file.
         If the option is not used, the CLI will use the default server specified in the CLI settings.
-        * If you have multiple adapters in a filesystem folder and you'd like to deploy all of them, use `mfpdev adapter deploy all`.

         > For more CLI deployment options run the command: `mfpdev help adapter deploy`.
  * **Using Maven**: